joelbtactic/bPortal/docs/installation_on_virtualmin.md

 # Installation of bPortal on a virtualmin instance
 This document describes how to install bPortal on a virtualmin server.
 This guide is based on Ubuntu 16.04 environment.

-## Install dependences
+## Install dependencies
-The folliwing dependences are needed to run bPortal.
+The folliwing dependencies are needed to run bPortal.
 You can install all dependences with:

 ```bash
 sudo apt-get install libapache2-mod-wsgi gettext git